Lauren Brymer, MA, LCPC, CADC

 2022 - IFS Treatment for Healing and Restoring Health

-Sarah Martin graduated from Lewis University with her MA in Clinical Mental Health Counseling with a focus in Child and Adolescent Counseling in August 2020.
+Sarah Cairo graduated from Lewis University with her MA in Clinical Mental Health Counseling with a focus in Child and Adolescent Counseling in August 2020.
 During her time at Lewis she developed an eclectic counseling style focusing on cognitive behavioral therapy, dialectical behavioral therapy, and person-centered counseling.
-Sarah received her LPC in 2021 and attends workshops and classes to continue to expand her mental health knowledge.
+Sarah received her LPC in 2021 and her LCPC in 2023.
+She continues to attend workshops and classes to continue to expand her mental health knowledge.

 Sarah has attended the suicide prevention conference in August 2020 to learn more about how mental health providers can help to recognize suicidal ideation in others and how to provide a holistic treatment approach for those who suffer with suicidal ideation.